-In a recent webinar, “Community Engagement in Turnaround Schools,” Mandy Smoker Broaddus, director of Indian education, Montana Office of Public Instruction, and Don Wetzel Jr, American Indian youth development coordinator, Montana Office of Public Instruction, joined Principal Adrian Watkins from the Marvell-Elaine High School in Arkansas, to talk about ways to break down barriers.
+In a 2014 webinar, “Community Engagement in Turnaround Schools,” Mandy Smoker Broaddus, director of Indian education, Montana Office of Public Instruction, and Don Wetzel Jr, American Indian youth development coordinator, Montana Office of Public Instruction, joined Principal Adrian Watkins from the Marvell-Elaine High School in Arkansas, to talk about ways to break down barriers.

 There are challenges in bringing school staff, community members and students together, but there can be successes, too, making schools a better place to educate future tribal leaders, family, and community members.

 Achieve your college dream!
 Download our special free report, 101 Tips for Landing Native American Scholarships and Grants for College.Download Today!

 Here are 10 of the best suggestions from the Montana OPI to make rural schools a more welcome place for Native children.

 Focus On the Whole Child: Children perform and behave better in school when their social, emotional, and physical needs are met.

 Break Down the Walls Between Staff and Community: According to Don Wetzel, “Community engagement is new to some schools.
 Sometimes teachers resist going out into the community and prefer to stay within the school walls.
 We really focus on breaking those walls down.
 We had a lot of professional development and open discussions between teachers and parents.
 Some community members and staff still resisted the change process, and we continue to work with them.”